Why is becoming an electrician good?

 While most electrical jobs involve simple math sums like additions and multiplications, sparkies are still required to have an in-depth knowledge of maths.
 But don’t let this scare you away.
 Electricians should be confident in using maths to inform their work.
 This allows them to meet and follow industry standards.
 But not every electrician starts off with this knowledge!

-Decimals, fractions, percentages, and conversions are just a few of the maths skills electricians need.
+Algebra, geometry and trigonometry are just a few of the maths skills electricians need.
 These all have many purposes including helping to figure out the size of a room or correct wire lengths.

 Usually, electricians need to have a high school qualification in maths at a grade C or above to begin their training.
 But apprenticeships and on-the-job tuition give beginners all they need to succeed in the role, even if maths isn’t their strong suit.
 So, as we said, don’t let being ‘bad’ at math put you off being an electrician as a career option.
 You will be taught everything that you need to know to succeed and get the job done.